This module, comprising of six lessons, or half a term’s work, will focus on Brazil

 Following this the pupils will take part in one of the differentiated tasks shown below.

-Less able pupils: To write a birthday list for children living in the different areas and compare them.
-The pupils should be encouraged to think about the different things the children may want or need.
+Less able pupils: The pupils should be encouraged to think about the different things the children may want or need.
 This knowledge and understanding will be taken from the resources used in the previous tasks and their personal knowledge of young people.

 Higher ability pupils (extension): This task will be supported by the teacher.
 The pupils will carry out a similar task to the middle ability pupils in writing a diary entry.
-However the pupils discuss the positive and negative aspects of living in different parts of the city.
+However the pupils discuss the characteristics of life living in different parts of the city – how might some of these be positive or negative?
 The teacher should lead this discussion with questions such as:

 (The aim of this discussion is to develop the pupils’ thinking.
-From the video links and information pages, they will have begun to infer that just because a child is poor it does not necessarily mean they are less happy.
-The teacher should discuss the aspects of life in Barra Di Tijuca which prevent young people from having as much freedom).
+From the video links and information pages, they may have begun to infer that the specific circumstances of life in one area might determine children’s lives.

 The lesson will end with a celebration of the pupils work.
 The teacher should encourage pupils to